'Minnal Murali' gearing up for Netflix release soon?

 With the uncertainty over the reopening of theatres continuing due to the Covid 19 restrictions, more big releases are opting for release on OTT platforms.

-According to rumours, several filmmakers are looking for OTT platforms as there could be a big rush for theatres, when the government gives permission for reopening of the theatres.
+According to rumours, several filmmakers are looking for OTT platforms as there could be a big rush for theatres, when the government gives permission for the re-opening of the theatres.